 There are five key things you should ask about an MS in Clinical Mental Health Counseling degree program before you make your decision:

 When you inquire about any master’s program in clinical mental health counseling, you should first ask if the program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP is an independent organization that reviews degree programs to ensure that they meet the standards set by the profession.
 A degree from a CACREP-accredited program can be invaluable for your career.
 It not only gives you a competitive edge in the job market, it shows recruiters and employers that you have received a quality education that includes the appropriate knowledge and skills for your profession.
 It also indicates to you as a student that the program is financially and professionally stable.

 Does It Offer Specialization Options?

-Robust master’s programs in clinical mental health counseling offer counseling specializations like forensic counseling, addiction counseling, crisis and trauma counseling, military families and culture, and career counseling.
+Robust master’s programs in clinical mental health counseling offer counseling specializations like forensic counseling, addiction counseling, trauma and crisis counseling, military families and culture, and marriage, couple, and family counseling.
 A specialized master’s degree allows you to focus your studies on the area that interests you most, and may give you a competitive advantage over other applicants when job hunting.

 What Type of Field Experience Does It Include?